nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 After we commit our new file, we are routed back to our landing page, where we see we now have two files in our repository: our `README.md` and our `ICE-CUBES.md`.

-Notice to the right of the `ICE-CUBES.md`, our placeholder commit message.
+Notice our placeholder commit message to the right of the `ICE-CUBES.md`.

 ![](jarednielsen-forkyeah-github-repository-commit-11.png)